11 Incredibly Compelling Benefits of Email Marketing in 2024

 You’ll see information like how often your emails were opened and by whom, who clicked links in the email, how many emails “bounced” or did not reach a user, and who unsubscribed.

 10. It’s personalized

-With email marketing, you can do more than just target people based on their interests.
+With this marketing strategy, you can do more than just target people based on their interests.

-Another of the many benefits of email marketing is that you can use AI and automation to create unique experiences for your email subscribers.
+Another of the many email marketing benefit is that you can use AI and automation to create unique experiences for your email subscribers.